ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Immutable Object Storage allows users to set indefinite retention on the object if they are unsure on the final duration of the retention period for their use case or would like to make use of the event based retention capability.
 Once set to indefinite, user applications can then can change the object retention to a finite value at a later time.
 For example, a company has a policy of retaining employee records for three years after the employee leaves the company.
 When an employee joins the company, the records associated with that employee can be indefinitely retained.
 When the employee leaves the company, the indefinite retention is converted to a finite value of three years from the current time, as defined by company policy.
 The object is then protected for three years after the retention period change.
 A user or third party application can change the retention period from indefinite to finite retention using an SDK or REST API.

 ### Permanent retention
-Permanent retention can only be enabled at a COS bucket level with retention policy enabled.
+Permanent retention can only be enabled at a COS bucket level with retention policy enabled and users are able to select the permanent retention period option during object uploads.
 Once enabled, this process cannot be reversed and objects uploaded using permanent retention period **cannot be deleted**.
-It is the responsibility of the users to validate whether there exists a legitimate need to **permanently** store objects using retention policies.
+It is the responsibility of the users to validate at their end if there is a legitimate need to **permanently** store objects using COS buckets with retention policy.

 When using Immutable Object Storage, you are responsible for ensuring that your IBM Cloud Account is kept in good standing per IBM Cloud policies and guidelines for as long as the data is subject to a retention policy.
 Refer to IBM Cloud Service terms for more information.
 {:important}